Mac-Adam/next13-poc/README.md

    - use nexus to create types and queries in types folder
 6. create /pages/api/graphql.ts file run the grahpql in there
 7. api should be up and running

+## API ClientSide

+1. run npm install @apollo/client
+2. setup apolloClient in /lib/apollo.ts
+3. wrap whole app with apollo provider
+4. query as much as you want